tjhorner/gtfs-janitor/docs/import-profile.md

 _Optional_

 A mapping of route IDs to fields that should be overridden.
-The keys are the GTFS `route_id` values and the values are objects with the fields that should be overridden.
+The keys are the GTFS `route_id` values and the values are objects with the [fields from `routes.txt`](https://gtfs.org/schedule/reference/#routestxt) that should be overridden.

 #### `gtfsOverrides.stops`

 _Optional_

 A mapping of stop IDs to fields that should be overridden.
-The keys are the GTFS `stop_id` values and the values are objects with the fields that should be overridden.
+The keys are the GTFS `stop_id` values and the values are objects with the [fields from `stops.txt`](https://gtfs.org/schedule/reference/#stopstxt) that should be overridden.